 The team recommended extracting asynchronous processes from the payment leader’s current infrastructure and creating cloud-based microservices.
 This represented the first time the payment-solutions company would migrate such a critical application to the cloud, a significant undertaking for an enterprise of its size.
 However, embracing a cloud-native approach would dramatically improve authentication speed and efficiency, and it would enable the payment-solutions leader to scale with the market.

 Leveraging its No-Shore development approach, Wipro worked with the client to create collaborative teams across three continents.
-While extracting multiple microservices to the cloud, Wipro ensured the services integrated with other applications and systems, some of which needed to be migrated from disparate vendors and consolidated on PCF.
+While extracting multiple microservices to the cloud, Wipro ensured the services integrated with other applications and systems, some of which needed to be migrated from disparate vendors and consolidated on VTAS.

 The company doubled its transaction capacity almost immediately after its cloud-native microservices went live.
-Its development velocity improved as well, with the PCF platform and consolidated microservices enabling deployments in minutes that would have taken months on the previous infrastructure.
+Its development velocity improved as well, with the VTAS platform and consolidated microservices enabling deployments in minutes that would have taken months on the previous infrastructure.
 The system also supports continuous integration with new microservices, positioning the payment-solutions leader to leverage the platform for future initiatives and scale with the market.
 The company plans to migrate additional microservices to the cloud, estimating that once its suite of processes is cloud-native, its capacity will easily accommodate the projected ten-fold increase in transaction volume.